Barry Minkow: Downfall

 Within hours of the story's publication, ZZZZ Best's banks either called their loans or threatened to do so.
 Drexel postponed closing until it could investigate further.
 Later that day, at a press conference, a reporter revealed evidence that the Sacramento carpet-cleaning project didn't exist.
 More seriously, she'd discovered that ZZZZ Best did not have the contractor's license required for large-scale restoration work.
 To calm nervous investors, Minkow issued a press release touting record profits and revenues but did so without notifying Ernst & Whinney (now part of Ernst & Young), the firm responsible for auditing the company prior to the KeyServ deal.
 The press release also implied that Drexel had cleared ZZZZ Best of any wrongdoing, briefly stopping the decline.
 However, Drexel abruptly pulled out of the deal a few days later, causing the stock price to fall again.
 Drexel's withdrawal stopped the deal four to seven days before it was due to close.

 The day after this press release, Ernst & Whinney discovered that Minkow had written several checks to support the validity of the non-existent contracts.
 Many of them had been written to an associate who later told Ernst & Whinney officials about the fraud.
 Minkow denied knowing the man, but shortly after the checks were discovered, Ernst & Whinney discovered that he had cut two checks to the associate for an unrelated matter.
 When Minkow could not explain the checks, Ernst & Whinney resigned as ZZZZ Best's auditor.
 However, it did not inform the Securities and Exchange Commission (SEC) of its suspicions until a month later.

 On July 2, 1987, Minkow abruptly resigned from ZZZZ Best for "health reasons".
 By this time, his company's stock had fallen to $3.50 a share—an 81 percent drop from its high in February.
 Minkow later revealed that on June 27, six days earlier, an independent law firm the company had retained to investigate the allegations asked for the addresses for all of the company's restoration jobs.
-Minkow knew that those projects did not exist and decided to resign.
+Minkow knew that those projects did not exist.
+Realizing he and ZZZZ Best were finished, he decided to resign.
 Later, he reportedly told a member of his board that the insurance restoration business had been a sham from the very beginning.

 ZZZZ Best's new board conducted an internal investigation that largely substantiated the fraud allegations.
 On July 6 it sued Minkow, alleging that he had absconded with $23 million in company funds.
 ZZZZ Best claimed that its assets had been drained to the point that it was forced into Chapter 11 bankruptcy.
 Two days later, the Los Angeles Police Department raided ZZZZ Best's headquarters and Minkow's home, and found evidence that the company was being used to launder drug profits for organized crime.